Xiphurn/Autonomous-vacuum-cleaner/README.md

 - Work on the movement system
 - Work on the obstacle avoidance system
 - Auto scale pygame
+- Process all the calculation on the python program to make all the process faster

 # Ideas to explore
 - Try to use an analog Hall Effect Sensor + magnet to define the stubborn instead of a pushbutton